 The first one deals with perfectly and precisely located spots, as Mesa Arch in Utah or Tunnel View in Yosemite.
 Photographing these kinds of spots usually doesn’t require much creativity because there are not many different possibilities of shooting.
 What makes a picture different from another one is therefore the light.
 I am not fond of this way of photographing because it is very passive: you have to be there at the right moment and that’s it.
 Waiting and coming back are usually the main part of the “work”.
 Of course, there is always a room for maneuver but it is limited.
 For example, some photographers have tried to shoot Mesa Arch from different points of view, but it is the classic one that remains the best.
 Often, the more majestic the spot, the less room of maneuver.

 Some situations are however totally unpredictable.
 This happens when the light is quickly changing, when the sunlight plays with the clouds.
 You have to be extremely reactive.
 Opportunity in such situation brings success.
 I find that these situations give a lot of fun albeit they are often source of frustration because of quickly changing light.
 In most cases there is hardly any time to compose and adjust the setting accordingly.
 These moments are generally unique and so are the pictures.
-Most of the time, I work inside a given and delimited environment, like a forest, a lava field, a part of a desert.
-I need time to adjust to the area, so I easily spend hours or even several days there.

 To me, nature has two realities.
 The first one looks simple, immediate, visible, available to anyone.
 It corresponds to our daily experience.
 It usually requires little effort from us to grasp it.
 We are passive because we are plunged in that reality.
 The second reality begins to appear when we try to really look at nature as if we were actors and architects.
 It is a hidden reality comparatively to what I have said previously.